 Because they don't yet know how things react, they're constantly experimenting with activities such as shaking or throwing things, putting things in their mouths, and learning about the world through trial and error.
 The later stages include goal-oriented behavior which brings about a desired result.

-At about age 7 to 9 months, infants begin to realize that an object exists even if it can no longer be seen.
+Between ages 7 and 9 months, infants begin to realize that an object exists even if it can no longer be seen.
 This important milestone -- known as object permanence -- is a sign that memory is developing.

 After infants start crawling, standing, and walking, their increased physical mobility leads to increased cognitive development.
 Near the end of the sensorimotor stage, infants reach another important milestone -- early language development, a sign that they are developing some symbolic abilities.